LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

    18364 total
 ~~~
 {: .output}
+>
+> The inclusion of the `-w` flag has reduced the count to a more accurate result for the word 'revolution'.
+As you can see from the the line count in the second file, it removed nearly 3,000 incorrect instances of the word!

 > ## Automatically adding a date prefix
-> Notice how we didn't type today's date ourselves, but let the
+> Notice how when we included the date in the filename, we didn't type today's date ourselves, but let the
 > `date` command do that mindless task for us.
+>
+> We used the `$` to tell the shell to get the variable date value, and then specified the format for the date display: $ grep -iw revolution *.tsv > results/$(date "+%Y-%m-%d")_JAiw-revolution.tsv
+>
-Find out about the
-> `"+%Y-%m-%d"` option and alternative options we could have used.
+> Find out about the `"+%Y-%m-%d"` option and alternative options we could have used.
 >
 > > ## Solution
 > > Using `date --help` will show you that the `+` option introduces